 But this was not Allen’s only idea.
 For some time, he had been aware of the commercial potential of luxury bindings and limited editions at the other end of the market, along with carefully timed reprints of the major titles.
 It had come to his notice that copies of The Seven Lamps of Architecture, which had been out of print for some time, were changing hands for up to four times their original price.
 Allen persuaded Ruskin of the potential for a reprint, to which he eventually agreed, subject to some textual revisions.

 George Allen’s influence on decisions made in the publishing house had increased as Ruskin’s health deteriorated.
 His astute business sense was beginning to produce profits not dreamed of under Smith, Elder & Co., and in 1886 an edition of The Stones of Venice was published, on which Allen himself had spent many months retouching and re-enforcing the mezzotints, which had suffered from wear.
 That issue too, was a great success.
 1888 saw a new edition of Modern Painters, which followed the success of the others.
-The re-printing of these three titles alone brought more profit than the 25 years spent with Smith, Elder & Company.
+The re-printing of these three titles alone brought more profit than the entire 25 years spent with Smith, Elder & Company.

 The great irony here is that Ruskin, now virtually unable to produce work because of the deterioration of his mental powers, was being read by a greater and more varied audience than ever before.
 Even the works on political economy are being accepted, or at least argued over, while the ageing Ruskin lived in semi-isolation at Brantwood.